 Bet Calculator - Calculate your betting odds

-Whether you are new to the world of betting or somewhat of an old hand when it comes to having a flutter every now and again, you will undoubtedly be aware of the sheer range of options at bookmakers like Betfair and Paddy Power when it comes to placing a bet.
+Whether you are new to the world of betting or somewhat of an old hand when it comes to having a flutter every now and again, you will undoubtedly be aware of the sheer range of options at bookmakers like Betfair and Paddy Power when it comes to having a bet.

 While putting money on a horse winning a race may sound like a relatively straightforward matter, there is a wide range of bets available.
 For example, are you planning to keep it simple with a single bet on one race?
 Or, alternatively, are you looking to take a chance on a larger gamble with an accumulator?